 When we call someone powerful, we’re probably referring to their control of external conditions.
-A powerful leader might control over policies, for example.
+An influential leader might control policies, for example.
 A powerful criminal might control a dangerous gang.
-But true power when it refers to us personally and positively should never be about controlling other people.
+But true power, when it refers to us personally and positively, should never be about managing other people.

-But learning to control yourself and your own mind?
-Now that is powerful.
-Knowing your own mind and feeling confident in yourself is a source of genuine power because it does not depend on others.
+But are you learning to control yourself and your mind?
+Now, that is powerful.
+Knowing your mind and feeling confident in yourself is a source of genuine power because it does not depend on others.

 We are usually taught to work constantly to control our external circumstances.
-We’re usually disappointed time and again because we cannot foresee certain circumstances.
-An illness or a partner leaving us cannot be controlled, for example.
+We’re repeatedly disappointed because we cannot foresee certain circumstances.
+For example, an illness or a partner leaving us cannot be controlled.

-In reality though, we can only be truly powerful if we learn to control our reactions and emotions.
-Specifically, our reactions to hardship and challenges.
+In reality, we can only be mighty if we learn to control our reactions and emotions.
+Specifically, our responses to hardship and challenges.
 Controlling emotions does not mean repressing them.

-We need to learn the difference between repressing an emotion and healthily acknowledging it.
+We must learn the difference between repressing and healthily acknowledging an emotion.
 We can then work to oppose it properly.
-We can learn to control our anger by improving our empathy, compassion, and communication, for example.
+For example, we can learn to control our anger by improving our empathy, compassion, and communication.
 We can learn to control our jealousy by training to be sincerely happy for others.

-There are many inner ways we can train our mind from meditation to conventional therapy.
+We can train our minds in many ways, from meditation to conventional therapy.
 But we need some day-to-day guidance.
 If you want to take some control over your everyday life, read on for suggestions.

 Connect With Likeminded People